samgordon444/baloo/README.md

-# Baloo
+# Baloo v1.3
 A simple bare necessities responsive CSS grid setup

 As a designer who uses Sketch for all interface design, I have a starting point every time I create a new UI - the layout grid is built in, ready to go.
 When I transition to coding my site, the grid isn't there, so I either have to spend time creating one to fit my design or selecting a boilerplate, which then takes time to be stripped back.
 I was in need of a boilerplate that had zero type styles, zero color styles, just the grid.
 JUST.
 THE.
 GRID.
 And maybe also normalize.css because it's great.
 This is meant for the designer who codes and wants to transition lightning fast from concept to product, with maximum control over their pixel-perfect design from the very beginning.

 So that's what we have here.
-Just the grid, set by default at 1220px wide with 10px outside gutters, 20px inside gutters, and 80px columns.
+Just the grid, set by default at 1200px wide with 15px outside gutters, 30px inside gutters, and 70px columns.
 Rows have 0 top and bottom margins because even that can be an unnecessary design element that ends up being deleted.
-To top it off, the file is less than 5KB, smaller than most "super teeny tiny minimal boilerplates".
+To top it off, the CSS file is only 5KB, smaller than most "super teeny tiny minimal boilerplates".

 # Install
 Link baloo.css to your html file, and put all other styles in a separate CSS file.

-To change the total width of the container, change the max-width style of .container This total width value is calculated as: Outside gutters (10px) + inside gutters + columns.
-So if you want the width of your content to be 1200px, the max-width (which includes the two outside gutters) should be set at 1220px.
-To change the outside gutter, edit the padding of .container
+To change the total width of the container, change the max-width style of .container This total width value is calculated as: Outside gutters (15px) + inside gutters + columns.
+So if you want the width of your content to be 1170px, the max-width (which includes the two outside gutters) should be set at 1200px.
+To change the outside gutter, edit the padding of `.container`

 # Use
 Wrap the main content in a div with class="container"